ddialliance/ddimodel/CompositeTypes/CellLabelType/readme.markdown

 Provide a label to be included inside of a grid cell and defines the cell or cells that contain it.
+Supports multiple language versions of the same content as well as optional formatting of the content.